AI-Yaswanth/Langchain-Learning/LLM Basics/README.md

 # LLM Basics

-Learn the fundamentals of working with Large Language Models (LLMs) using LangChain.
-This module covers prompt engineering basics and building a simple AI-powered explainer application with Streamlit.
+Learn the fundamentals of Large Language Models (LLMs) through hands-on projects built with LangChain, Streamlit, OpenAI, and vector databases.
+This module covers prompt engineering, LLM-powered applications, tokenization, embeddings, and semantic search - the building blocks of modern AI applications.

 ---